-Running a self hosted WordPress blog is fun, as we need to take care of everything.
-Moment you start a self hosted blog, you are almost running a business.
-That means, you need to take care of everything around your blog.
-One of the major concern with self hosted blogger is web-hosting.
-Till the time your current hosting is not giving any issues, you don’t need to worry about anything, but moment your WordPress blog gets old, or some buggy plugin or codes starts playing hide & seek, webhosting company can give nightmare.
+Till the time your current hosting is not giving any issues, you don’t need to worry about anything, but the moment your WordPress blog gets old, or some buggy plugin or codes starts playing hide & seek, Webhosting company can give nightmare.

 What is Bluehost Pro Package?

-Bluehost pro package give extra privilege by limiting the number of sites hosted on the same server, along with increased server resources and many addons to further make most out their hosting package.
-Here are few of the features of Bluehost Pro plan:
+Bluehost pro package gives extra privilege by limiting the number of sites hosted on the same server, along with increased server resources and many add-ons to further make the most out of their hosting package.
+Here are a few of the features of the Bluehost Pro plan:

 Free Dedicated I.P:

-If you are running a WordPress membership site or Ecommerce WordPress site and taking payment, SSL certificate is must-have for your blog.
-Pro package offers positive SSL certificate, to offer a secure way for your client to access payment page.
+If you are running a WordPress membership site or eCommerce WordPress site and taking payment, SSL certificate is a must-have for your blog.
+The Pro package offers a positive SSL certificate, to offer a secure way for your client to access the payment page.